bad picture :(

 I think he worded this just right.
 What ever the artist intended is not always translated clearly to the audience especially in the form of huge colorful lines.
 For all we know he may have been making a memoir based on a childhood toy but a critic might say it's a gay rights protest.
 Once someone is convinced they might spread the idea.
 The only thing a viewer has to work with is the pice presented and the title, in this case "too much is not enough."

-6. What do you think about his "recycling of forms"?
-Do you find this
+6. What do you think about his "

 still relevant today?
 Explain